Welcome! I am a PhD candidate in Economics at Nova School of Business and Economics. I am on the 2025/26 academic job market.

 with Tiago Bernardino and Francesco Franco

-Abstract In low-fertility societies with working-age immigration, reducing inflows disproportionately raises dependency ratios as native populations shrink.
-This creates a convex policy frontier: restricting migration raises fiscal burdens at an increasing rate.
-We quantify this mechanism using a demographic model and novel estimates of immigrants’ fiscal contributions in the Euro area.
-Eliminating immigration raises the fiscal burden of aging by 16%, despite immigrants' low skills, while doubling inflows reduces it by 9%.
-Differences across countries are substantial, reflecting their positions on the frontier, but also heterogeneity in immigrants' ages and tax-benefit policies.
-Increasing natives' fertility does not provide comparable relief.
+Abstract In low-fertility societies with working-age immigration, reducing inflows disproportionately raises dependency ratios.
+This creates a convex policy frontier: restricting immigration raises fiscal burdens at an increasing rate.
+We quantify this mechanism using a demographic model and novel estimates of immigrants’ fiscal contributions in the euro area.
+Eliminating immigration raises the tax increase required to finance aging-related spending by 16%, while doubling inflows reduces it by only 9%.
+Differences across countries are substantial, reflecting their positions on the frontier as well as heterogeneity in immigrants’ ages and national tax-benefit systems.
+Immigration improves fiscal balances even when migrants are low-skilled, as long as their lifetime contributions exceed those of newborn natives.
+Higher native fertility offers no comparable relief.

 Presented at: Nova SBE, Stockholm University*, 15th PEJ Meeting, 18th International Conference on Pension, Insurance and Saving, the 60th Public Choice Society meetings*, the Lisbon Migration Economics Workshop*, The Economics of Migration Junior Seminar, the 2nd NBER Conference on Fertility and Declining Population Growth, 3rd LACEA HUMANS Workshop CDMX, BSE Summer Forum* (* by co-author)